 California has adopted a modified version of the old common law version of joint and several liability.
 California law states that multiple parties may be jointly responsible for the entire amount of your economic damages, but are only severally (separately) responsible for your non-economic damages in proportion to their percentage of fault.

 The attorneys at the Shouse Law Group will help you through every step of your personal injury case, including collecting your award.

 Economic damages are those that are suffered by the injured person to which a dollar amount can definitively be attached.
-Economic damages cover "out of pocket" expenses the injured person has actually spent or will spend in the future.
+Economic losses cover “out of pocket” expenses the injured person has actually spent or will spend in the future.

-Economic losses include (but are not limited to):
+Monetary losses include (but are not limited to):

-- Future medical bills,
+- Future medical expenses,

 - Cost of rehabilitation or other treatment,